 3. Map out the onboarding framework

-You should already have your proposal and filled in questionnaire, now it’s time to explain the framework of the relationships with the client so that they can be aware of where they fit among the bigger picture.
+You should already have your proposal and a completed questionnaire; now it’s time to explain the framework of the relationships with the client so that they can be aware of where they fit among the bigger picture.

-A typical accounting onboarding framework or workflow is as follows:
+A typical new client accounting onboarding framework or workflow is as follows:

 - The signing of the contract.